 - Central regions: Champenois, Bourbonnais, Orléanais, Francien

-French was standardized between the 17th and 18th centuries.
+They standardized French between the 17th and 18th centuries.
 It widely replaced some of the regional dialects in France, especially those spoken in central and northern France.
 Its phonology differed from the other Romance languages and its grammar was simplified.
-Plural of nouns had ”-s” or ”-es” added, but they are only shown in the written form as they were not pronounced in speech.
-There is distinction in the feminine and masculine gender but they are shown in the adjective or the article that accompanies the noun.
-Singular and plural verb conjugations are for three persons, and while they are indicated in the spelling, the pronunciation is the same.
+Plural of nouns had ”-s” or ”-es” added.
+But we only use them in the written form.
+Why?
+Because they aren’t pronounced in speech.
+There is distinction in the feminine and masculine gender.
+But they are shown in the adjective or the article that accompanies the noun.
+Singular and plural verb conjugations are for three persons.
+And while they are indicated in the spelling, the pronunciation is the same.

 Total users of the French language around the world reach 284,952,860 according to Ethnologue 21.
 It is the world’s second most studied language, with about 120 million students worldwide.
 Fluency in the French language will depend on many factors, including the amount of time you dedicate to it.

 You do not have to be fluent in French when you need document translation.
 You can rely of the translators of Day Translations to provide you with professional human translation into and from French with a very high level of accuracy.
-All our translators are native speakers, so you’re ensured that you will get the best translation of your document.
+All our translators are native speakers.
+This means you always get the best translation of your document.
 Our French translators are located around the world so the service is immediate.
-Just send us message via email at email@example.com or call us at 1-800-969-6853 to request a quote.
+Just send us message via email at firstname.lastname@example.org or call us at 1-800-969-6853 to request a quote.